-The Mini ITX motherboards are the smallest in size and are mostly used by users who want an easy to move or portable PC with them.
-The Mini ITX supports only two ram slots which means that a user can only get a maximum of 32 GB of Ram if they pair up two x16 GB sticks on to their motherboard.
+The Mini ITX motherboards are the smallest in size and are mostly used by users who want an easy to move or portable PC.
+The Mini ITX supports only two ram slots, which means that a user can only get a maximum of 32 GB of Ram if they pair up two x16 GB sticks onto their motherboard.

-If we talk about the pricing of this motherboard you would be amazed to know that this motherboard is more expensive than the Micro-ATX motherboard which has double features in it.
-The reason the motherboard to have this much pricing is that it is the latest addition to the motherboard types and it is minimal in size.
+If we talk about this motherboard’s pricing, you would be amazed to know that this motherboard is more expensive than the Micro-ATX motherboard with double features.
+The motherboard to have this much pricing is that it is the latest addition to the motherboard types, and it is minimal in size.
 You can build a Small factor gaming PC by using this motherboard.
-The components of this motherboard are not similar to the other two as ATX and Micro ATX share the same components.
+This motherboard’s components are not similar to the other two as ATX and Micro ATX share the same components.

-Now have a look at the PROS and CONS of this motherboard so you can get an overview of this motherboard accurately.
+Now, look at the PROS and CONS of this motherboard to accurately overview this motherboard.

 ATX VS Micro ATX VS Mini ITX

-So, let’s head over to the different pros and cons of each motherboard form factor in correlation with each other.
+So, let’s head over to each motherboard form factor’s different pros and cons in correlation with each other.
 First of all, if you are actively looking to build a high-end rig that would serve you for a couple of incoming years and you can afford pricey Motherboards, it would be best to buy an ATX motherboard.
-The looks of these motherboards are also far superior to micro-ATX or mini-ITX motherboards, as they often come with premium features like the top of the line overclocking, RGB lighting, etc.
+These motherboards’ looks are also far superior to micro-ATX or mini-ITX motherboards, as they often come with premium features like the top of the line overclocking, RGB lighting, etc.

-On the other hand, if you are someone who is looking to build a budget rig and still don’t want to lose any kind of performance or have compatibility issues, it would be best to buy a mid-end micro-ATX motherboard.
+On the other hand, if you are looking to build a budget rig and still don’t want to lose any performance or have compatibility issues, it would be best to buy a mid-end micro-ATX motherboard.

 These motherboards are still the norm in society, and most people tend to buy micro-ATX motherboards due to lower prices and good compatibility with cheap cases.
-When it comes to mini-ITX motherboards, first you got to make sure that you need such a motherboard because finding compatible components can be a difficult task.
-Even if you end up with everything except a single main component, you will have an incomplete build.
+When it comes to mini-ITX motherboards, you first got to make sure that you need such a motherboard because finding compatible components can be complicated.
+Even if you end up with everything except a single principal part, you will have an incomplete build.

 Moreover, there is not a lot to choose from when it comes to mini-ITX systems.
 The airflow in small cases is also inferior to regular cases, and you might have to look at liquid cooling solutions.
-As for the looks, mini-ITX motherboards do look pretty nice and cute, especially the ones that are fitted with custom liquid cooling solutions.
+As for the looks, mini-ITX motherboards do look pretty nice and cute, especially those fitted with custom liquid cooling solutions.
 You could also use a mini-ITX system as an HTPC system, and it would look pretty nice in the TV lounge.

 ATX VS Micro ATX

-ATX motherboards are known to be standard among the community due to wide compatibility and great features.
-These motherboards can be installed in most mid-tower cases, which means that if you want to do mainstream gaming with good cooling solutions, it would be better to buy an ATX motherboard.
-The ATX motherboards usually have a rectangular shape while the micro-ATX motherboards have more like a square shape.
+ATX motherboards are known to be standard among the community due to their broad compatibility and great features.
+You can install these motherboards in most mid-tower cases, which means that if you want to do mainstream gaming with the right cooling solutions, it would be better to buy an ATX motherboard.
+The ATX motherboards usually have a rectangular shape, while the micro-ATX motherboards have more like a square shape.
 It is due to the difference in the number of PCIe slots each motherboard offers.

-Now, talking about the availability of motherboards, most of the high-end motherboards provide ATX form factor, and you would not see a lot of high-end motherboards that provide micro-ATX form factor.
+Now, talking about motherboards’ availability, most of the high-end motherboards provide ATX form factor, and you would not see a lot of high-end motherboards that provide micro-ATX form factor.
 Therefore, if you want to have a high-end system, it would be better to go for an ATX motherboard.

-Coming towards the price, ATX motherboards are usually pricier than the micro-ATX motherboards and the reason for that is more than just the bigger size, a greater number of slots, and other stuff.
-These motherboards often provide features like RGB lighting, etc. while micro-ATX motherboards are targeted towards budget users that are interested in a budget rig.
+Coming towards the price, ATX motherboards are usually pricier than the micro-ATX motherboards, and the reason for that is more than just the bigger size, a more significant number of slots, and other stuff.
+These motherboards often provide features like RGB lighting, etc. At the same time, micro-ATX motherboards are targeted towards budget users interested in a budget rig.
 As for the size, make sure that you own a compatible case before buying a full-sized ATX motherboard.